koenraadhaedens/azd-firewall-send-syslog-messages/README.md

 # Azure Firewall Syslog Emulator for Sentinel Training

 This project provides a complete Azure infrastructure setup to simulate firewall syslog messages for Microsoft Sentinel training purposes.
-It consists of an emulated firewall (containerized application) that sends realistic firewall logs as syslog messages to a VM, which can then be ingested by Microsoft Sentinel for analysis and parser development.
+It consists of an emulated firewall (containerized application) that sends realistic firewall logs as syslog messages to a VM, which can then be ingested by Microsoft Sentinel for analysis and parser development. (the Data Collection Rule is not created, you should do this as a demo)

 ## Architecture Overview